edu-secmachine/leaky-angular/README.md

 The application is vulnerable to both CSRF and OSRF!
 Find the OSRF vulnerability, and exploit it!
 To find the OSRF vulnerability, you should know, that the backend application has a password change functionality.
 A logged in user can change her password by sending a GET request to `{{javulna_host}}/rest/user/changepwd?newpwd={{new password}}`.
-Find where the OSRF vulnerability is.
+Find where the OSRF vulnerability is, and exploit it!
 Discuss how could you fix this vulnerability!

 <a name="Exercise_tabnab"></a>